Autodesk-Forge/FusionData_Workflows/1.Read the Complete Model Hierarchy of a Design/README.md

 The workflow can be resumed in 2 steps:

 1. Get the root component and its references
-2. Keep repeating #1 for the child components
+2. Keep gathering the references for the child components

 -----------